doc-doc/CoVGT/README.md

 }
 ```
 ## Notes
-If you use any resources (feature & code & models) from this repo, please kindly cite our paper and acknowledge the source.
+If you use any resources from this repo, please kindly cite our paper and acknowledge the source.
 ## License
 This repository is released under the Apache 2.0 license as found in the [LICENSE](LICENSE) file.